zenkavi/DescribedVsLearned_extensions/00_replication/taskTranslationToGorilla.md

     - At the end of all sessions check to make sure the total reward is within the min and max reward bounds.
 These are set as 80 and 120 in `SetupExperiment.m` but not sure how these translate to bonusses.
   - Compute task reward

+- Things that can be precomputed
+  - probFractalDraw
+  - fractal reward probs
+  - lotteries

+- Things that need to be updated
+  - trialwise: ITI
+  - runwise: run reward
+  - experimentwise: total reward

 - How long does the task take?